zeng-zuoqi/SSRSpeed/README.md

       --exclude             Exclude nodes by group and remarks using keyword.
       --exclude-group       Exclude nodes by group using keyword.
       --exclude-remark      Exclude nodes by remarks using keyword.
+      -t PROXY_TYPE, --type=PROXY_TYPE
+                            Select proxy type in [ssr,ss],default ssr.
       -y, --yes             Skip node list confirmation before test.
       -s SPLIT_COUNT, --split=SPLIT_COUNT
                             Set the number of nodes displayed in a single image when exporting images.
+      -S SORT_METHOD, --sort=SORT_METHOD
+                            Select sort method in
+                            [speed,rspeed,ping,rping],default not sorted.
       -i IMPORT_FILE, --import=IMPORT_FILE
                             Import test result from json file and export it.
       --debug               Run program in debug mode.

 Example usage :
 - python main.py -c gui-config.json --include 韩国 --include-remark Azure --include-group MoCloudPlus
 - python main.py -u https://mocloudplus.com/link/ABCDEFG123456?mu=0 --include 香港 Azure --include-group MoCloudPlus --exclude HKT HKBN
+- python main.py -u https://mocloudplus.com/link/ABCDEFG123456?mu=0 -t ss

 The parameter priority is as follows:

 > -i > -c > -u
 > The above sequence indicates that if the parameter has a higher priority, the parameter will be used first, and other parameters will be ignored.
 >
 > --include > --include-group > --include-remark
 > --exclude > --exclude-group > --exclude-remark
 > The above sequence indicates that node filtering will be performed in descending order of priority.

+## Advanced Usage

+The program has a built-in rule matching mode that allows specific ISPs or nodes in specific regions to use specific speed sources through custom rules for "Socket" test mode.Rules need to be written in config.py.
+Please see config.py for more details.

 ## Developers
 - Initial version [@ranwen](https://github.com/ranwen)